 This infographic provides clarity to the question, “Who can consent to a minor receiving mental health treatment?”

 (provided by PA Family Alliance for Children’s Services)

-hosts this free webinar for loved ones of teens . . .
+hosts free videos for mental health family caregivers . . .

 Families for Depression Awareness is an educational website “www.familycare.org“.
 They help families recognize and cope with depression and bipolar disorder to get people well and prevent suicides.

 “We offer education, training, and support to unite families and help them heal while coping with mood disorders.”